tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

 ~~~~~~~~~~~~~~~

 If not done yet, go to the online payment provider website, create an account, and make sure to have
 the credentials required for third-party use.
-Odoo requires these credentials to communicate with
+CoquiAPPs requires these credentials to communicate with
 the payment acquirer.

 The form in this section is specific to the payment acquirer you are configuring.
 Please refer to